December 16, 1994: Apple Computer inks a licensing deal with Power Computing, allowing the company to produce Macintosh-compatible computers.

 With falling market share, and longtime rival Microsoft steaming ahead thanks to its software-licensing strategy, Apple executives think the only way to compete is for the company to hand over its operating system for third-party Macs.
 Of course, it doesn’t turn out exactly like that…

-The Apple software licensing conundrum
+Power Computing and the Apple software licensing conundrum

 The prospect of Apple licensing its technology became a massive subject of debate during the 1980s and 1990s.
 As many saw it, Apple created software vastly superior to that of rivals like Microsoft.
 However, Cupertino fell behind by greedily keeping the code to itself rather than allowing others to use it.
 In fact, the only licensing Apple engaged in during the 1980s was a ridiculously one-sided deal that gave Windows the legal right to use Mac interface elements, for barely any reward on Apple’s part.